-- ground-breaking publications, citation of those publications, 'textbook' science, patents, improved policy or practice, or other indicators relative to the standards for each discipline; (50%) - extremely high international research profile, including supportive letters of reference from eminent referees.
-(30%) - strength of connection or strategic value to Australian science including potential to advance the work of the Academy in science education, advocacy or policy.
+- 1. ground-breaking publications, citation of those publications, 'textbook' science, patents, improved policy or practice, or other indicators relative to the standards for each discipline; (50%) - 2. extremely high international research profile, including supportive letters of reference from eminent referees.
+(30%) - 3. strength of connection or strategic value to Australian science including potential to advance the work of the Academy in science education, advocacy or policy.
 (20%)

-Please upload a .pdf addressing each of the sections below and using the word limit as a guide:
+Please upload a PDF addressing each of the sections below and using the word limit as a guide:

-- 1. Executive summary (word limit: 100) - 2.
-Contributions to science (word limit: 1,500) - 3.
-International research profile (word limit: 800) - 4.
-Strength of connection or strategic value to Australian science (word limit:600)
+- 1. Executive summary (up to 100 words) - 2.
+Contributions to science (up to 1,500 words) - 3.
+International research profile (up to 800 words) - 4.
+Strength of connection or strategic value to Australian science (up to 600 words)